vloth/intuition/README.md

 # Intuition

-A CLI script to retrieve data from various sources and upsert themit into a local database.
+A CLI script to retrieve data from various sources and upsert them into a local database.
 Supported sources:
 * [X] Jenkins builds
 * [X] Jira issues